shubham1337/blog/_posts/2015-04-15-welcome-to-my-new-website.markdown

 title:  "Welcome to my new website!"
 date:   2015-04-15 22:19:28
 categories: new website
+small_content: This is my first blog post!.
+I am very excited for this blog, so much so that a few exclamation marks cannot ...read more
 ---

 This is my first blog post!.
 I am very excited for this blog, so much so that a few exclamation marks cannot communicate the excitement, so here are a few emoticons :-D :-D :-P.